Sockets-as-a-service/service-server/README.md

 # Sockets as a Service
-Does it like the worst thing ever?
+Does it look like the worst thing ever?
 Sockets in your own programming language? no control over external parties what they do with your data?
 solution: host it your self!

 ## service server